JUB-Yoush/1090-vault/state_v.md

-a state v is a function that assigns a [[truth_value]] to a [[boolean_variable]] it always assigns f to $\bot$ and t to $\top$ state v is an infinite table, as there are infinitely many possible subscripts or primes
+a state v is a function that assigns a [[truth_value]] to a [[boolean_variable]] it always assigns f to $\bot$ and t to $\top$

+state v is an infinite table, as there are infinitely many possible subscripts or primes, but we only write the values for the things within the formula

 we can also use state v to get the truth values of entire [[well_formed_formula|wff]] by treating them as [[boolean_functions|boolean functions]]